 The insurance company knows this, of course, and when they see “bicycle accident” on a claim, alarm bells start going off.
 They will take immediate action to protect their bottom line, which means paying you as little as possible.
 Their adjusters and attorneys will look for any excuse to reduce or deny your claim.
 For them, it’s nothing personal, it’s just their business model – but that’s little comfort for an injured cyclist looking at mounting medical bills and other expenses.

 We’re on your side, and we know how to stand up to the insurance company.
 Our attorneys will launch a thorough investigation to get to the bottom of the accident and hold the at-fault driver responsible for your injuries.
-We know New Jersey law, we know the courts in Monmouth and Ocean County as well as throughout the State, and we know what it takes to get meaningful results in bicycle accident claims.
+We know New Jersey law, we know the courts throughout the State, and we know what it takes to get meaningful results in bicycle accident claims.
 Throughout negotiations and, if necessary, trial, you can count on us to take care of the legal matters while you focus on healing and rebuilding your life.